xmrrabbitx/blog/README.md

 # blog
-I'm writing about everything, mostly about web3 and NFTs
+I will write about everything, mostly about web3 and NFTs